- University of Virginia School of Law (J.D., 2013) editorial board member, Virginia Law Review

 Ms. Tuan’s practice includes representing clients in post-grant proceedings challenging the validity of issued patents before the U.S. Patent and Trademark Office.
 Most recently, Ms. Tuan represented a patent owner in an inter partes review and successfully secured a final written decision rejecting each of the Petitioner’s validity challenges in that proceeding.

-Ms. Tuan also maintains an active pro bono practice.
+In 2017, Ms. Tuan was named to the Southern California Rising Stars list by Super Lawyers.
+She also maintains an active pro bono practice.
 Most recently, she successfully argued on behalf of pro bono clients in front of the California Court of Appeal, which affirmed the decision of the trial court denying a petition to compel arbitration.
 The case settled successfully.
 Ms. Tuan is also a member of the firm’s Hiring, Diversity, and Summer Committees.

 Ms. Tuan earned her J.D. from the University of Virginia School of Law, where she was a member of the Virginia Law Review editorial board and participated in the annual William Minor Lile Moot Court Competition.
 While in law school, Ms. Tuan served as a legal extern to the Honorable Deborah J. Saltzman of the United States Bankruptcy Court for the Central District of California.
 She earned her B.A. in Molecular and Cell Biology, with Honors, from the University of California, Berkeley.